SodiumFRP/mini-golf/README.md

-# continuous_time
+# mini-golf

+Thanks to Lex Huang for the continous_time example, where I got all the Typescript stuff from.

-A typescript implementation of continuous-time from [functional reactive programming](https://www.amazon.com/Functional-Reactive-Programming-Stephen-Blackheath/dp/1633430103)
+A typescript implementation of Mini golf using continuous time.

 ## Prerequisite: Node.js